sharpecs/caladenia/README.md

 <a id="readme-top"></a>

-# CALADENIA: Insights into Spider Orchids with supervised learning.
+# CALADENIA: Insights into Spider Orchids with ML.

 <figure>
     <center>